brennanr7/Portfolio/README.md

 # Portfolio

-This Repository outlines some of my favoite projects I've comleted this semester.
+This Repository outlines some of my favoite projects I've comleted this semester Fall 2022.
 Enjoy them on each different branch!